 - Developing an action plan in dialogue with colleagues, which will be published on our website this summer, with progress reports shared publicly at 6-month intervals.

-- Redoubling our commitments to diversifying our workforce, especially at the highest levels, and supporting ethnic minority career progression.
+- Redoubling our commitments to diversifying our volunteers and our workforce, especially at the highest levels, and supporting ethnic minority career progression.
 This will include publishing updated statistics to measure progress.

-- Reaffirming that we have zero tolerance of harassment and bullying, and introducing mandatory anti-racism training alongside existing unconscious-bias and structural racism training.
+- Reaffirming that we have zero tolerance of harassment and bullying, and to any form of racist abuse or collusion with racist abuse.
+Also introducing mandatory anti-racism training alongside existing unconscious-bias and structural racism training.

 - Commissioning a guide to ally-ship from recognised BAME leader(s) in this field for those who work at Tate to help us shape positive practice in our sector.